LandSandBoat/lsb-wiki/Client-installation-setup-[Windows].md

-## 1. Install, configure and update Final Fantasy XI Ultimate Collection - Seekers Edition
+## 1. Install, Configure and Update Final Fantasy XI Ultimate Collection - Seekers Edition

+**Note: To be able to update the Final Fantasy XI client - and connect to Project Topaz servers using the most recent version - you must be capable of connecting to retail at least once.
+Possible methods for doing so may be found below in sub-step five.
+Project Topaz does not condone methods enabling client updates without having connected to SquareEnix's retail servers.**

 1. [Official link to download US installation files](http://www.playonline.com/ff11us/download/media/install_win.html) (get all of them).
-These files include updates until april 2019.
+These files include updates until April 2019.

 2. Extract the files first by executing the "FFXIFullSetup_US.part1.exe" then proceed to the installation through "FFXISetup.exe" (freshly extracted).

 3. Once the whole installation is complete, execute PlayOnline Viewer.
 If an update is available, click on "Next", then:
    * Select "Update" ; once this is done, click on "OK" then "Next".
 PlayOnline Viewer should restart automatically.
    * Select "For PlayOnline Members!".
    * On the next screen, enter id like 1234ABCD or ABCD1234 (4 letters 4 numbers it doesn't care about the order, doesn't matter if they're accurate or not) in the "Member Name" and "PlayOnline ID"  fields.
-If you actually have a retail account you can input that.
+If you wish to use your retail or trial account, you can input that.
    * Click on "Register" > "Yes" > "OK" > "Exit" and finally "Yes".

-4. Close pol and apply the [client patch](https://yadi.sk/d/6qZuTFf73QmV9a) files
-   * Open the file using an archiving program
-   * Extract to a new directory e.g. c:\patch
-   * Close your archiving program
-   * Navigate to c:\patch
-   * Single left-click anywhere in the folder and press Ctrl+A
-   * Once you see everything highlighted press Ctrl+C
-   * Step 3 (part 2) - Updating Final Fantasy XI (continued)
-   * Navigate to the directory you installed Final Fantasy XI.
-(For 64-bit systems, the default location is C:\Program Files (x86)\PlayOnline\SquareEnix\FINAL FANTASY XI\) (For 32-bit systems, the default location is C:\Program Files\PlayOnline\SquareEnix\FINAL FANTASY XI\)
-   * Paste those files you copied from C:\Patch to /FINAL FANTASY XI/ directory.
-   * Single left click any where in the directory and hold Ctrl+V
-   * When prompted to overwrite the files say Yes to All
-   * Close windows explorer.

-5. Check that direct play is enabled.
+4. Check that direct play is enabled.
 This step is for windows 10 users and can be skipped otherwise.
    * To enable DirectPlay, first press the Win key + R keyboard shortcut to open Run.
    * Then enter "Control Panel" in Run, and click the OK button.